 We meandered around the city yesterday, taking in the old casbah, the Medina and the Challah, a Medieval fort and necropolis dating back to ancient Roman days.
 It forms one of four UNESCO heritage sites in Rabat.
 Amazing site that is perfectly preserved and protected.
 Here are some shots of the Casbah, the Medina and the Challah:

 After Rabat, we drove to Chefchaouen, high up in the Atlas Mountains.
 It is truly another world, with many of its buildings painted blue back in the 1930’s to welcome Jews fleeing Europe.
-The color is said to represent sea, sky and freedom, and it elevates oyour mood while walking around and exploring.
+The color is said to represent sea, sky and freedom, and it elevates your mood while walking around and exploring.

 Leave a comment